 The J. D. is planned as a general degree; students are not required to declare a specialty.
 Barry Law offers structured specialty programs in Children and Family Law, Immigration Law, Environmental Law and Litigation as well as as well as a wealth of electives in many other practice areas.

 We recommend that students take a broad series of courses in law school and we can even suggest the courses one might need to focus on a particular practice area.
 Many candidates change their minds about a focused practice area after taking various law school courses or after participating in clinical opportunities or other internships.
 While taking multiple courses in a specific subject area is helpful to build knowledge, the practical experiences students gain in particular areas teaches students about the day-to-day operations of law practice--what one would actually be doing daily as a lawyer in practice.
 This experience assists students in finding jobs in practical ways that taking courses alone may not.
-Barry Law offers a wealth of electives and features many clinical opportunities including three clinics (Children & Families Clinic; Environmental and Earth Law Clinic; Immigration Clinic) and six externships (Public Defender; Prosecution; Mediation; Judicial; Civil Government; Civil Poverty).
+Barry Law offers a wealth of electives and features many clinical opportunities including four clinics (Juvenile Justice Clinic; Collaborative Family Law; Environmental and Earth Law Clinic; Immigration Clinic) and six externships (Public Defender; Prosecution; Mediation; Judicial; Civil Government; Civil Poverty).